johnsusek/fluxus/README.md

 ## When should I use it?

 Fluxus helps us deal with shared state management at the cost of more concepts and boilerplate.
 If you're not building a complex app, and jump right into Fluxus, it may feel verbose and unnecessary.
 If your app is simple, you probably don't need it.
-But once your app grows to a certain complexity, you'll start looking for ways to organize shared state.
+But once your app grows to a certain complexity, you'll start looking for ways to organize shared state, and Fluxus is here to help with that.
 To quote Dan Abramov, author of Redux:

 > Flux libraries are like glasses: you’ll know when you need them.